How secure is online banking?

 It's also advisable to avoid doing online banking from a public computer too; you never know how up-to-date the antivirus or the computer software is.
 Logging in from your own PC, or one from your place of work, is much safer.

-Be aware of fake websites and phishing
+Watch for fake websites and phishing

 An example of a phishing email - not all are as obvious as this one!